bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 ### 5.0   Summary

 The conditional probability plots in section 8.2.4 provide insightful information.
 The results can be viewed from two angles:

-a) likelihood of acceptance of CarryAway relative to other coupon types, given a single driver/passenger characteristics
+a) likelihood of acceptance of CarryAway relative to other coupon types, given a single driver/passenger characteristic.

-b) likelihood of acceptance of CarryAway relative to other coupon types, given a combination of driver/passenger characteristics
+b) likelihood of acceptance of CarryAway relative to other coupon types, given a combination of driver/passenger characteristics.

 The first subplot which is the output of a single driver/passenger characteristic condition ("Passange == Alone") yields a lower likelihood of acceptance 0.73 compared to the last subplot where the condition takes multiple driver/passenger characteristics into account (complex condition), with a likelihood of 0.76.
 The last two subplots, based on complex condition, yields a difference of 0.03 acceptance likelihood.
 This shows that it is important to understand the interrelationship between the driver/passenger characteristics to derive the right combination, maximizing the acceptance rate of the coupon campaign.

-This approach will allow the business to define the right target audience, if they decide to increase the number of coupons distribution.
-They can take the approach of (right mix of driver/passenger characteristics) distribution, proportional to the coupon category.
+If the business decide to increase the number of coupons distribution then this approach will help identify the appropriate target audience.
+The business can take the approach of “right mix of driver/passenger characteristics” distribution, proportional to the coupon category.
 In other words, the coupon distribution campaign will be targeted to participants who fit the defined combination of driver/passenger characteristics.
-This inturn will reduce wastage in coupon production and distribution overhead costs while maximizing acceptance rate revenue.
+This in turn will reduce wastage in coupon production and distribution overhead costs while maximizing acceptance rate revenue.

 Additionally, to further improve the acceptance rate, the analysis based on complex conditional likelihood can focus on reducing the rejection rate by identifying driver/passenger characteristics of the population who would be excluded from offers of a specific type of coupon.

-### 5.0   Next Steps
+### 6.0   Next Steps

-Given the insights from the data analysis and the conditional probability approach taken, we are not ready to enter the next phase to start creating model to find pattern inside our data and to make future prediction for business purpose.
-Additional steps prior to modeling maybe required to fine tune the conditions based on driver's inter-characteristics/features to maximize acceptance rate and reduce rejection rate across the coupon catagory.
+The insights gained from the data analysis and the conditional probability approach provided, sets the stage for this study to be followed up with the next phase, i.e., to start creating model to find pattern inside our data and to make future prediction for business purpose.
+As part of the next steps, additional steps maybe taken to fine-tune the definition of the conditions, based on driver's inter-characteristics/features, to maximize acceptance rate and reduce rejection rate across the coupon category.